Har-Var/Indian-General-Election-2019/README.md

 ## Project Structure
 The data is organized as follows:
 * `data`: Contains all the data files.
+  - `resources`: Folder for storing supplimentary files
+      - `party_election_symbols`: Holds Image files for party symbols
   - `tableau`: Folder for storing final data files for Tableau.
-      - `2019 General Election Data.xlsx`: data file for dashboard
+      - `2019 General Election Data.xlsx`: Data file for dashboard
-      - `shapefile-parliamentary-constituencies.zip`: shapefile data for parliamentary constituencies
+      - `shapefile-parliamentary-constituencies.zip`: Shapefile for parliamentary constituencies

 ## Contributing